 If decisions have been made by your university choices, and UCAS have been notified, you can expect to see the following changes to offers on your Track page:

 - Unconditional - your place on the course has been confirmed.
 This may be your firm or insurance offer, or both.

 - Unsuccessful - you've not been accepted by your choice(s).
 You're now eligible to enter Clearing.

 - UCC (Unconditional Changed Course) - you don't have the necessary grades for your offer, but the university has proposed a similar course requiring lower grades.
 They may also offer an alternative start date, for instance, deferred entry.
-You have five days to make a decision and you may wish to speak to the university directly about this opportunity.
+You have five days to make a decision - you may use this time to speak to the university directly about what this opportunity involves.

 Please be aware, your A-level results won't appear in Track.

 What do I do if I meet my offer?